-This module will introduce you to ways of understanding the changing world around us, drawing on the disciplines of Anthropology, Geography, International Development and International Relations that make up the School of Global Studies.
-It will also enable you to explore the interdisciplinary perspectives that arise from bringing these disciplines into dialogue with each other and with others in the Social Sciences.
+This module introduces you to ways of understanding the changing world around you, drawing on the disciplines of Anthropology, Geography, International Development and International Relations that make up the School of Global Studies.
+It also enables you to explore the interdisciplinary perspectives that arise from bringing these disciplines into dialogue with each other, and with others in the Social Sciences.

-In the Autumn Term, you will start by exploring how each of the disciplines helps us to better understand identity: each week we will look at different aspects of identity (such as class, gender and ethnicity among others), examining how our unique sense of self is shaped by wider social forces.
-We will also explore how each of the global disciplines differs and yet overlaps in their approach to the study of identity and intersectionality.
+In the Autumn Term, you will explore how each of the disciplines help to better understand identity.
+Each week you will look at different aspects of identity (such as class, gender and ethnicity, among others), examining how our unique sense of self is shaped by wider social forces.
+You will also explore how each of the global disciplines differs and yet overlaps in the approach to the study of identity and intersectionality.

 Contact hours and workload